Elite Runners' Gut Microbe Makes Mice More Athletic — Could It Help The Rest Of Us?

 Our liver processes excess lactate by converting it to glucose, but Veillonella does something different.
 It gobbles up lactate and converts it into a molecule called propionate, a short-chain fatty acid that's been shown to affect heart rate and oxygen absorption in mice.

 With this in mind, the researchers transferred pure propionate to the guts of mice and ran the same treadmill test.
-"Lo and behold, propionate produced the same endurance boost as Veillonella," says Scheiman.
+"Lo and behold, propionate produced the same endurance boost as Veillonella," Scheiman says.
 The researchers found the mechanism.
 Veillonella enhances the performance of its host by converting lactate to propionate.

 But why the bacteria do this is a harder question to answer.

-"Athletes that exercise often may simply be creating a gut with higher levels of lactate that allow Veillonella to flourish," says Scheiman.
+"Athletes that exercise often may simply be creating a gut with higher levels of lactate that allow Veillonella to flourish," Scheiman says.
 Veillonella might even be pumping out propionate in order to boost the performance of its host in a symbiotic tit-for-tat, according to Scheiman, though that's far from clear.
 Either way, Scheiman is hoping athletes may some day be able to benefit from its relationship with our guts.

 Since conducting this research, he left academia to run the company FitBiomics.
-"Our mission is to mine the biology of the most fit and healthy people in the world and then aim to translate that data into... next generation probiotics," he says.
+"Our mission is to mine the biology of the most fit and healthy people in the world and then aim to translate that data into ... next-generation probiotics," he says.
 He hopes to start testing Veillonella in human subjects with the ultimate goal of creating an endurance-boosting probiotic.

 Langille is a bit more skeptical that someday soon you'll be able to pop Veillonella pill to get a fitness boost.
 "This research certainly opens the door to that possibility, but often it's harder to replicate an effect you see in mice in human studies," he says.